KyleMit/Presentations/UX/Outline.md

-# Practical UX Guidelines for Developers
+# Practical UX & UI Guidelines for Developers

 > As an end user, there's nothing more satisfying than a well crafted design.
 As a developer, this often takes knowledge, forethought, and work to achieve.
 We'll go over some fundamental design principles and models, and then build some guidelines and strategies for designing exceptional interfaces and experiences.
 UI skills are easily transfered across organizations and tech stacks and allow you and your company's products to stand out and deliver value.